 However, in mobile app testing it was notable how fast the response times were, with just a handful of test users experiencing minor delays.

-Thus, in general app testers were able to focus more on product finding and checking out, compared to dealing with a site’s technical quirks (such as layout bugs, see this article and this article) or speed issues.
+Thus, in general app testers were able to focus more on product finding and checking out, compared to dealing with a site’s technical quirks and or speed issues.

 Sticky nav panels placed at the bottom of the viewport are pervasive in mobile apps, but generally absent from mobile sites (which more often have a “hamburger” menu item to access the navigation).